barbazul/1kfa/mod_guide_campaigns.md

 must conquer their greatest fear, or in the clutches of their most powerful adversary.

-### Allot Challenge Bank Points
+### Allot Challenge Points

-Whatever the fictional set-up, when you're ready, set up a challenge in the narrative, then draw a circle around **all** of the points currently in your *Challenge Bank* and use them all before the characters get a chance to Rest.
+Whatever the fictional set-up, when you're ready, set up a challenge in the narrative, then draw a circle around **all** of the *Challenge points* and use them all before the characters get a chance to Rest.

-If you can do this, when they complete the challenge that used up the last of the set-aside *Challenge Bank* points, give them the prize of this mysterious world, and give yourself a point in your *Good Bank*.
+If you can do this, when they complete the challenge that used up the last of the set-aside *Challenge points*, give them the prize of this mysterious world and gain a *Journey point* for yourself.

 ### Death Is Real Here